umilab/umi-mx-gtk-theme/README.md

 ## Bugs

-If you find a bug, please report it at https://github.com/umilinux/umi-arcx-theme/issues
+If you find a bug, please report it at https://github.com/umilinux/umi-mx-gtk-theme/issues

 ## License

-UMI ArcX is available under the terms of the GPL-3.0.
+UMI MX is available under the terms of the GPL-3.0.
 See `COPYING` for details.

 ## Full Preview